 It has a giant library of recent and classic anime hits, including its own Crunchyroll Originals label.
 (It also gives out swag at Anime Expo.)
 Following its recent sale to Sony, and merger with Funimation, its library will only get bigger.

 That said, Crunchyroll isn’t perfect.
 Although the service is supposed to be international in scope, you may run into limitations in your area, as Limarc Ambalina discovered.
+Below, we’ll detail how you can unlock Crunchyroll from any country using a VPN, should you run into this issue.

 - Huge, constantly-updated anime library